-OK so let’s be honest.
-Lasagna is not a waistline friendly dish.
+Ok so let’s be honest, lasagna is not a waistline friendly dish.
 You’ve got pasta based carbs, cheese, rich ground beef and, if you’ve done it right, more than a little olive oil.
 Why not offset this with a side for lasagna that is sparse in calories and also adds a little color to your plate?

-The choice of salads is up to you and there is plenty to choose from, regular iceberg lettuce is nice enough, but to add a touch of class why not mix it up?
+The choice of refreshing salad is up to you and there is plenty to choose from, regular iceberg lettuce is nice enough, but to add a touch of class why not mix it up?
 Go for spinach or for a real peppery note that compliments the herbs in your lasagna, try a handful of Arugula.
 Frisee and Chicory also works beautifully.

 2. Fresh Tomato and Feta

-What could go better with a tomato and cheese-based dish… Than more tomato and cheese?
+What could go better with a tomato and cheese-based dish.
+Than more tomato and cheese?
 Hey at least you know there won’t be a clash of flavors?
 Cooked tomatoes tend to lose some of their acidic flavor and soften when cooked, so fresh tomatoes will add a sweet crunch and a little extra texture when served alongside.
 Feta is quite salty, and as you’ll already know salt in a dish really brings out flavors too.

 This is an easy side to make at short notice.
 Just slice some small cherry tomatoes into quarters and add a handful of roughly cubed feta cheese.
 If you want to add another layer of savory flavor then throw in some really thin slices of sweet red onion.

 I love sprinkling a mix of fresh mozzarella cheese, feta cheese and lemon juice with cherry tomatoes to bring out the flavors in this side.